aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/create-and-add-a-paragraph-style/_index.md

 ﻿---
-title: Create and Add a Paragraph Style – Aspose.Words for .NET
+title: Create and Add a Paragraph Style
+second_title: Aspose.Words for .NET
 articleTitle: Create and Add a Paragraph Style
 linktitle: Create and Add a Paragraph Style
 description: "Create and add a paragraph style easily and fast instead of using Open XML SDK in C#."